Wednesday, May 20, 2026

 • Introducing the Zero Over Time (ZOT) approach to structure capital for long-term retrofit success.

-Joseph De Larauze Caitlin Robillard Elizabeth Beardsley, P.E.
+Jim Stanislaski Joseph De Larauze Caitlin Robillard Ben Evans Jeff Love

 Scaling Impact: Retrofitting a Building Portfolio